Last updated: June 12, 2026

 How long does setup actually take?

-24-48 hours with a vendor-managed platform once you send assets.
-1-3 weeks if you're building it yourself on Shopify.
+24-48 hours on our end once you send us your assets.
+If you're building it yourself on Shopify, expect 1-3 weeks minimum.

 What if we don't have a usable logo?